alecramsay/baseline/notes/data.md

 For each state:

 * Download the census block population JSON.
-* Download tract & blockgroup shapefiles.
+* Download tract, BG, and block shapefiles.
-* Download the state shaefile.
+* Download the state shaefile. <<< TODO - Is this needed?

 Run the preprocess_data.sh script.